JavaScript API reference

 Sets the color scheme of the widget.

 colors — object containing the colors of various widget elements.
-Colors are set using strings in #fff or #ffffff format:
+Colors are set as strings in #fff or #ffffff format:

 Custom message bubble colors work in browsers that support CSS variables.
 Browsers that don’t support CSS variables will show default colors.